Next up from 1939, we have the more Halloween appropriate film The Cat And The Canary starring Bob Hope and Paulette Goddard.

 Honestly, though, Bob Hope is the main reason that this film is considered a comedy.
 The rest of the cast otherwise seem to play it straight, as if it was otherwise a dark house type of movie.
 Gale Sondergaard plays the creepy house caretaker Miss Lu, generally in tune with the “spirits” that are haunting the place, and constantly watching everyone from the sidelines (and creeping you out in the process).
 In some respects, Bob Hope’s character almost seems to be an audience member that’s been dropped into the movie.
 Since his character is supposed to be an actor, he seems to have some idea of what’s going to happen (based on many plays and such that he had done), accurately predicting that Joyce would be the heir.
 Obviously, his so-called “knowledge” doesn’t keep him from being scared, or knowing everything that’s going to happen right from the start, but it does help.
 However you want to look at it, though, his comedy works, and this is a fun movie to watch any time of the year (but especially around Halloween)!
 Highly recommended!

-This movie is available on DVD from Universal Studios either individually or as part of several different multi-film sets, and is one hour, fourteen minutes in length.
+This movie is available on DVD from Universal Studios either individually or as part of several different multi-film sets.

 My Rating: 9/10

 List Of Actor/Actress Filmographies/Collections

 As an Amazon Affiliate, this site gets a small percentage for every purchase made upon using one of the Amazon links, even if it’s not the movie I linked to (and it’s at no extra cost to you).
 If you like what I’m doing with the blog, please consider using them so that I can continue to do more!